PCI-Statmonkey/rotted-capes-creator/README.md

 npm run dev
 ```

+Whenever pulling new changes that update `package.json` or `package-lock.json`,
+run `npm install` again so Node can resolve the latest dependencies.

 This launches Express on `localhost:5000` with Vite providing hot module reloading for the React client.

 ## Type Checking